-In 1990, the giant connecting concept - Internet, finally got enough computers attached to it and the connection of those machines together create a massive, interconnected shared pool of storage that won't be possible by a single organization or institution to afford.
+In 1990, the giant connecting concept - the Internet, finally got enough computers attached to it.
+The connection of those machines together creates a massive, interconnected shared pool of storage that won't be possible for a single organization or institution to afford.
 There comes the concept of "grid".
-The term 'grid' has a misinterpretation as a synonym for 'cloud computing' as both of the technology is formed from a lot of computers connected.
+The term 'grid' has a misinterpretation as a synonym for 'cloud computing' as both of the technology is formed from many computers connected.
 'Grid Computing' requires the usage of application programs to divide one large system processing to several thousands of machines.
 But there lies the disadvantage; that if a single part of a software node fails the processing or working, other pieces of that software nodes may also fail to process.
 So, this 'grid'-based working concept didn't become so fruitful.

 On the other hand, cloud computing involves the concept of 'grid', except that it provides on-demand resource provisioning.

 On the first milestone of cloud technology, Salesforce.com engraved its name in 1999.
-It pioneered the technique of delivering enterprise application via a simple website.
+It pioneered the technique of delivering enterprise applications via a simple website.
 They provided both specialist & mainstream software firms to bring up used over the internet.

 The next development was in 2002 by Amazon's Web Service (AWS).
-They provided cloud-oriented services including storage, computing power & human intelligence via Amazon Mechanical Turk.
-Then in 2006, Amazon launches their EC2 (Elastic Compute Cloud) - a commercial web service that let small organizations and sole proprietors to rent computers on which they run their computer applications.
+They provided cloud-oriented services, including storage, computing power & human intelligence via Amazon Mechanical Turk.
+In 2006, Amazon launched their EC2 (Elastic Compute Cloud) - a commercial web service that let small organizations and sole proprietors rent computers on which they run their computer applications.

 EC2/S3 became the 1st accessible cloud technology infrastructure service.

 In 2009, another significant milestone engraved the name of Google with Web 2.0.
-Google and others started to offer browser-based application via Google apps and other apps.
+Google and others started to offer browser-based applications via Google apps and other apps.
 Then came Microsoft's Azure - both Microsoft and Google deliver services in a way that is reliable and easy to consume.